ramusesan/ramusesan/README.md

 ### Hi there 👋 I'm Ramu Srinivasan I'm an Indian.
-I am a web fullstack developer. i have development experience on React, Node JS, MongoDB,Express JS.
+I am a web fullstack developer. i have development experience on React, Node JS, MongoDB, Express JS.
 I'm here on Github to:

 - 🔭 Share my codes